 Kishermoruak Primary School Located near Ol Kinyei Conservancy, a 17,500 acre wildlife haven in the Mara Ecosystem, is Kishermoruak Primary School for 696 students.
-Here we will deliver our Education for Conservation Program – specifically developed for the local area, build a library space and fill it with books and offer a trip for students to Masai Mara National Reserve.
+Here our focus is on delivering our Education for Conservation Program – specifically developed for the local Mara area, building a library space and filling it with books and offering a trip for students to Masai Mara National Reserve.

 Twinning School: Upper Coomera State College (Queensland, Australia)

 Scroll down for activities and events..

 Sharing knowledge with like-minded students in other cultures

 Participate in experiences otherwise not possible

 Taking simple, direct action for immediate and future positive impact